 Please ensure you follow manufacturers' safety instructions and working practices and ensure the rated voltage for all accessories you are using meets or exceeds the expected voltage.

 Single Point Injector (SPI) is also sometimes referred to as Throttle Body Injection (TBI).

 A single injector is used (on larger engines two injectors can be used) in what may have the outward appearance of a carburettor housing.

 The resultant waveform from the SPI system will show an initial injection period followed by multi-pulsing of the injector in the remainder of the trace.
 This section of the waveform is called the supplementary duration and is the only part of the injection trace to expand.

 The reason that a single point injector is used rather than a multi-point configuration is sometimes hard to justify, and can only be due to a consideration towards costing and ease of application.
 A single injector is used (on larger engines two injectors can be used) in what may appear to be a carburettor housing.

 It has a very low operating pressure (usually around 1 bar) and the atomising of the fuel can only be described as minimal, relying on the air movement within the inlet manifold to break the fuel down into smaller particles, ready for combustion.

-Due to its design the main advantage over a carburettor is that a lambda sensor can be employed ensuring that closed loop control is maintained.
-Multi-point will undoubtedly ensure that the vehicle's engine has a higher power output with less exhaust emissions.
+Due to its design, the main advantage over a carburettor is that a lambda sensor can be employed ensuring that closed-loop control is maintained.
+Multi-point will undoubtedly ensure that the vehicle's engine has a higher power output with fewer exhaust emissions.